 Tips to Waste Less Food

 - Don't overbuy perishable food.
-You may think you need salad fixings, a vegetable to steam, and several different fruits for healthy snacking, but do you?
+You may think you need salad fixings, a vegetable to steam, and several different fruits for healthy snacking, but do you, really?
 If you find that you're throwing out a lot of perishable food, step back and take stock.
 You're probably overbuying.
 Think about keeping canned and frozen fruits and veggies to take up the slack, and only buy what you think you'll use in a week.
 See How to Make a Grocery List for more info.

 - Store food properly.
 Improper storage accounts for a lot of food going bad before its freshness label/expiration date.